In front of the entire class, my 8th teacher exclaimed,

 The worse thing happened.
 She proceeded to call my name out loud.
 Within an instant, all eyes were on me.
 But that didn’t stop this teacher as she continued to bully me and the other three students whose work was also sub-par.

 To this day I still remember the eyes of my fellow classmates.
 There was a mixture of shock, compassion, fear, and yes, mocking.
 I didn’t know if I should stay put at my desk or run as far away as I could.

 What would you do if 22-pairs of eyes pierced through your fragile 8th-grade soul?
 Would you want to write anymore—let alone write your first book?

 It was torture as she continued to remind everyone this was not the way to write a story.
 I was crushed and needless to say completely horrified.

 But I am not here to tell you the details of being bullied by my 8th grade English teacher whom at this point I don’t remember her name or care!

-Instead my goal is to share with you my path to becoming a 6 time bestselling and award-winning author.
+Instead, my goal is to share with you my path to becoming a 12 time best-selling and award-winning author.
 I hope my experience will inspire you to write your first book:

 Here is what I did…fast forward to college

 - First Layer

 When at Vermont College I had the honor to study under Linda McCarriston, a poet and talented writer.
 With kindness, compassion, and an impeccable talent for educating she guided me on how to write down my thoughts.